Biblical Researches in Palestine: Legacy

 The work has been described as a "cornerstone of nineteenth century Palestine exploration".
 Earlier descriptions had relied on the accounts of travellers and legends, whereas Robinson and his guide and translator Eli Smith relied on only what they saw for themselves.

 Albrecht Alt described the work as "epoch-making", and in describing the influence of the work in dispelling previously accepted knowledge of the region, stated: "he was able definitively to disprove a large part of what his predecessors had thought and had written.
 In Robinson's footnotes are forever buried the errors of many generations".

 Professor Thomas W. Davis noted that "all later archaeological research in Palestine is in some way indebted to [Robinson].
 His geographical study marked a new era".

 In a study of nineteenth century Biblical Studies in the United States, Jerry Wayne Brown described Robinson's work as "the most significant piece of American Biblical scholarship before the Civil War".

 Professor Rana Issa of the American University of Beirut notes that the work relied on phonology as anthropological archaeology:

 Phonology here works as a kind of anthropological archaeology.
 However, instead of excavating the land, Robinson excavated from the lips of the natives.
 Phonology also turns the natives into a landscape.
 Unlike Thomson, this landscape does not feed into a poetic imagination; rather it is a landscape that must be made to reveal the traces of the Bible scientifically.
 For Robinson and Smith, the natives unwittingly carry the "divine dialect" of the land.
 Based on information from their lips, Robinson turns Ain Shams into the Bible's Beit Shemesh, Ain and Beit being so seemingly common as to be interchangeable.
-'Akir is Ekron, while Dura is the biblical Adora because "dropping of the first feeble letter in not uncommon."
+'Akir is Ekron, while Dura is the biblical Adora because "dropping of the first feeble letter is not uncommon."
 Robinson records what the natives say only to correct their pronouncements about the place names against the Bible.
 What they have to say is important as raw material, which will ultimately be made to take the shape of a word that occurs in the Bible.